xyzsam/tcmalloc-cloud-workloads/README.md

 * wiki_abstracts: Run queries over an index of Wikipedia page *abstracts*.
 * wiki_pages: Run queries over an index of full Wikipedia page text.

 To build them, just go to the appropriate folder and run `make`.
+By default, they are linked with the baseline TCMalloc library (no magic instructions).
+To link against the special build, instead run `make MALLACC=1`.
+This assumes that the Mallacc enabled TCMalloc library has been built and installed to the right place.

 ### Xapian search databases ###